SAP-archive/BUILD/Contributing.md

 **Note**: These guidelines were adapted from the [SAP UI5 Open Soucce Contributing documentation](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md).

-<b>We do not accept proposal for new features through the Issue Tracker.
-They will be removed.</b> <i>We will update this document when we identified how contributors should propose a new feature.</i>
+<b>We do not accept proposals for new features through the Issue Tracker.
+They will be removed.</b> For information on proposing new features or enhancments, see the [Contribution](https://github.wdf.sap.corp/Norman/Norman/blob/dev/Contribution.md) document.

 Once you have acquainted yourself with the guidelines, you can go to project Issue Tracker to report the issue.